y10/sprinkler_v3/readme.md

 # Sprinkler Controller

-A firmware to make an [ESP32](https://en.wikipedia.org/wiki/ESP32) device to be a sprinkler station that can control up to 6 zones **from your phone, no cloud, no app instalation needed**, just hook up it to your local wifi, set the number of zones and you are redy to go.
+Firmware to turn your [ESP32](https://en.wikipedia.org/wiki/ESP32) device into a sprinkler station that can control up to 6 zones  **from your phone, no cloud, no app installation**, just hook up it to your local Wi-Fi network, set the number of zones and you're good to go.
 _Written in [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.vscode-arduino) for Arduino IDE._

 If you like my **Sprinkler Controller**, give it a star, or fork it and contribute!